imjusthere92/FTD_Project/README.md

 ## Updates

 Models are finished.
 For now.
-Evaluation and comparison on completed models needs to be performed.

 ## Next steps -

-Evaluate and compare models.
-Prepare data for presentation.

-Find out status of "front-end" development from other group members.
+Finish presentation and prepare front-end demonstration.